-LEAD PLUS includes a climate data base with over 330 cities in the United States and Canada, as well as ten locations in Great Britain.
+LEAD PLUS includes a climate data base with hundreds of cities in the United States and Canada, as well as other international locations.
 The first step is to select the city or nearest city near the home you are working on.
 Then enter the temperature you would like to maintain the home at in summer and winter.

-a - Winter Indoor Setpoint: 72 Winter Design Temp: -2 one 1 Summer Indoor Setpoint: 75 Summer Design Temp: 84 7 Degree Days: 7,832 Earth Temp: 50
+Ф - Winter Indoor Setpoint: 72 Winter Design Temp: -2 Zone 1 Summer Indoor Setpoint: 75 Summer Design Temp: 84 7 Degree Days: 7,832 Earth Temp: 50